scarsam/dev-setup/README.md

   - Next Display: `control + ⌥ Option + ⌘ Cmd + →`
   - Previous Display: `control + ⌥ Option + ⌘ Cmd + ←`

-* [Flux](https://justgetflux.com/): f.lux makes your computer screen look like the room you're in, all the time.
-When the sun sets, it makes your computer look like your indoor lights.
-In the morning, it makes things look like sunlight again.

 * [1Password](https://1password.com/): All your other passwords and important information are protected behind your Master Password, which only you know.

 * [Slack](https://slack.com/): Whatever work means for you, Slack brings all the pieces and people you need together so you can actually get things done.

-* [Screenhero](https://screenhero.com): Screen sharing for collaboration in teams

 * [Figma](https://www.figma.com/): Figma is the first interface design tool based in the browser, making it easier for teams to create software.